bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image167.png){width="6.0in"
 height="2.9967946194225723in"}

-Finally, let\'s replace the tilde with a plus sign to update this selector to an adjacent sibling selector.
+Finally, let&apos;s replace the tilde with a plus sign to update this selector to an adjacent sibling selector.

 The selector now selects all paragraph elements that are adjacent